caotranduy/face_recognition_api_service/readme.md

 ```bash
 python -m venv <folder_name_of_virtual_environment>
 ```
-by this you will have a safe environment to install package
+by this you will have a safe environment to install packages

-run ``pip install requirement.txt`` in terminal.
+run ``pip install requirements.txt`` in terminal.

 for document on how to use api, go to localhost:9999/docs